Sklein88/ProductImport/README.md

 # The architecture

-The architecture is think as a multi tenant application, the application handles interfaces for Clients, and for each new client , you use the `IClient` , this made easy to have new customers with different formats
+The architecture is think as a multi tenant application, the application handles interfaces for Clients, and for each new client , you use the `IClient` , this made easy to have new customers with different formats (json, yaml)

 ![image](https://user-images.githubusercontent.com/4528130/157541496-153eee95-3e63-42df-b386-ec63fa0c26ec.png)